Al-Mizhar American Academy, Al-Mizhar 1, Mirdif

-The school’s current overall rating compares poorly with the Inspectorate’s individual awarding of “Outstanding” to the school’s strengths in developing the personal responsibility of its students, their community sense of community and environmental responsibility and broader appreciation of the Emirati, Islamic and global context across all phases in 2013-14.
+The school’s current overall rating compares poorly with the Inspectorate’s individual awarding of Very Good and Outstanding to the school’s strengths in developing the personal responsibility of its students, their sense of community and environmental responsibility and broader appreciation of the Emirati, Islamic and global context.

 Following our visit, and in practice, we note a school today significantly improved under its new Principal, Ms Bridget Justen, from the benchmark scoring she inherited in 2014-15.
-We think, on the basis of our visit, independent feedback to our sister site, whichschooladvisor, and our latest visit to the school (March 2017) that securing a high KHDA rating is now just a matter of time and prospective parents should review the last Inspectorate grading in the context of recent changes which present a very different school.
+We think, on the basis of our visit, independent feedback to our sister site, WhichSchoolAdvisor.com, and our latest visit to the school that securing a higher KHDA rating is now just a matter of time and prospective parents should review the last Inspectorate grading in the context of recent changes which present a very different school.

 Facilities are premium, but without the bells and whistles of the new ultra Tier 1s.
 Al Mizhar very much follows the Taaleem model elsewhere with modern, functional building design focused on high quality facility provision and airy and bright internal spaces.